hellesti/Diffusion-Based-Imitation-Learning-Thesis/README.md

 - PROFINET: OFF

 <span style="color:ff5733"> Warning: </span>\
 Joint limits for the robot are <span style="color:ff5733"> not </span> configured in the teach pendant, but in Python.
 Futhermore, these currently only exist when using teleop or when running model inference.
 Exercise caution if programming new hard-coded movements.
 Especially, beware of generating linear movements using moveL around the wrist singularity (when joint 5 is a multiple of ±180°).
 Doing this will likely break the end-effector.
-Replacement parts can be printed as documented in section [🛠️Replacement parts](###🛠️-replacement-parts).

 ## 🦾 Demo, Training and Eval on a Real Robot